teicherus/Tensorflow-Lite-for-Amazonlinux-2/README.md

 ```
 ## Commands

-You can either build it yourself, or just use my prebuild versions.
+You can either build it yourself, or use my prebuild versions.

 ### Build